-- Log in to your Gmail/Google Account.
+Sign in to your Gmail/Google Account.

-- Open the Google Developer Console.
-If this is your first project, the main view displays a simple Create Project button:
+Open the Google Developer Console.
+If this is your first project, the main view displays a simple CREATE PROJECT button:

-Click the Create Project button.
+Click the CREATE PROJECT button.
 DevConsole displays the New Project dialog box:

 Enter a friendly name for your new project in the Project name input field.
 Below the field, the DevConsole generates a project ID for you, ensuring that the ID is unique across all projects.
-For example, if you enter "My New Project", DevConsole assigns an ID like "my-new-project-266022".
+For example, if you enter "My New Project", DevConsole assigns an ID like

 Use the navigation menu to select APIs & Services > Dashboard.

-For more information, refer to Manage Projects in the Developers Console.
+For more information, refer to Manage projects in the Developers Console.

 When you create a new project, it has no APIs associated with it yet.
 In the next step, you will enable the Travel Partner API for your new Project.

-Step 2: Enable the Travel Partner API for the new Project
+Step 2: Enable the Travel Partner API for the new project

 To use the hotel APIs, you must enable Travel Partner API in your new DevConsole project.